Norman Mineta, transportation secretary in 9/11 era, dies

 The son of Japanese immigrants who spent two years of his childhood at a World War II internment camp, Mineta began his political career leading his hometown of San Jose before joining the Clinton administration as commerce secretary and then crossing party lines to serve in Bush’s Cabinet.

 As Bush’s transportation secretary, Mineta led the department during the crisis of Sept.
 11, 2001, as hijacked commercial airliners barreled toward U.S. landmarks.
 After a second plane crashed into the World Trade Center, Mineta ordered the Federal Aviation Administration to ground all civilian aircraft — more than 4,500 in flight at the time.
-It was the first such order given in the history of U .S. aviation.
+It was the first such order given in U.S. aviation history.

-It was Mineta who was subsequently charged with restoring confidence in air travel in the aftermath of the terror attacks.
+Mineta was subsequently tasked with restoring confidence in air travel in the aftermath of the terror attacks.
 He oversaw the hasty creation of the Transportation Security Administration, which took over responsibility for aviation security from the airlines.

 Within a year, the TSA had hired tens of thousands of airport screeners, put air marshals on commercial flights and installed high-tech equipment to screen air travelers and their luggage for bombs.